Your next steps with UNSW Sydney FAQs

-UNSW Diploma programs are designed for international students who miss out on direct entry to a UNSW degree and who want to fast track to the second year of an undergraduate degree in Engineering or Science at UNSW Sydney.
+UNSW Diploma programs are designed for international students who miss out on direct entry to a UNSW degree and who want to fast track to the second year of an undergraduate degree in Business, Computer Science, Engineering or Science at UNSW Sydney.

 Q: Does UNSW offer scholarships to International students?
 If so, how do I apply?

 A. Yes.
 All students completing a UNSW Global Foundation Studies program who are issued with a full offer for a UNSW Bachelor degree will be automatically considered for the UNSW Global Academic Award, valued at $5,000 - $10,000 for one year - there is no need to submit an application for this award.
 Other scholarship opportunities can be found at scholarships.unsw.edu.au.